ColdTrick/elasticsearch/README.md

 Also some statistics from the Elastic Cluster are shown like the status and the version information.

 You can also find statistics for all available indexes on this page.

+## Recommendations

+Use the [Search Advanced](http://github.com/ColdTrick/search_advanced) plugin to add extra features to search.
+If both are enabled this plugin provides a menu to sort/order the results.